Best Oxford Tours To Discover The City

 It’s no secret that Oxford has it all.
-History, gorgeous architecture, filming locations and more – it’s a treasure trove for those looking to explore.
+History, gorgeous architecture, filming locations and more—it’s a treasure trove for those looking to explore.
 Here are some of the best Oxford tours to help you make the most of your visit!

-The magical Harry Potter Walking Tour is led by students who guide you through the mediaeval buildings that inspired the famous story.
+The first is a walking tour led by Oxford alumni who guide you through the mediaeval buildings that inspired the famous story.

-The tour takes around two hours, and not only will you learn about Oxford University, but you’ll also be let into the Bodleian Library to get a close look at the hall used as the Hogwarts Infirmary.
+Not only will you learn all about Oxford University, but you’ll also be let into the Bodleian Library, where you’ll get a close look at the hall used as the Hogwarts Infirmary.

-You’ll learn insider facts about how the film was made, hear trivia about the characters and you’ll even get to roam the stunning hall of Christ Church which in turn was the biggest inspiration for the Hogwarts’s Great Hall.
+Get the insider facts about how the film was made, hear trivia about the characters, and skip the line to get into Christ Church and roam the stunning room that inspired the Hogwarts Great Hall.

-For the die-hard Harry Potter fans, this tour is all about fully submerging yourself through the eyes of Harry Potter.
-A 5-star tour dedicated to learning about the historic colleges and testing your Hogwarts understanding in a Potter-mania quiz.
+The tour is dedicated to teaching you about the historic colleges and testing your Hogwarts understanding in a Potter-mania quiz.

-For over 10 years, Oxford’s Free Walking Tour has provided many locals and travellers one of the best tours in Oxford.
+For over ten years, Oxford’s Free Walking Tour has provided many locals and travellers with one of the best tours in Oxford.

-This tour is all about keeping things fun and interesting, and the guides pride themselves on keeping it as entertaining as possible so you don’t fall asleep!
-History is not boring and they want you to feel their same passion for Oxford’s big names.
+This tour is all about keeping things fun and interesting, and the guides pride themselves on keeping it as entertaining as possible.
+History is not boring, and they want you to feel their same passion for Oxford’s big names.

 Oxford City & Countryside Cycling Tour

-You’ll need to save up a bit more time for this one, it runs between 3 – 4.5 hours.
+You’ll need to save up a bit more time for this one, it runs between 3-4.5 hours.
 And it’s totally worth it!

 Instead of simply walking through the streets of Oxford, why don’t you escape the city crowds and get on a bike through the picturesque countryside?